wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 happen, because if the transaction could not read an item which has been overwritten before it starts).
 In this case, the transaction validates the current read set, and "extends" the upper bound of its interval to the current global time.

+A transaction extends its upper bound by performing an incremental validation.
+For all items in its read set, it tests whether the data item's upper bound is smaller than the current global time (the most up-to-date version has an upper bound of +\&infin;).